phlax/aio.app/aio/app/README.rst

 Running a server
 ----------------

-Lets run an addition server
+Lets set up and run an addition server

   >>> class AdditionServerProtocol(asyncio.Protocol):
   ...